jina-ai/docs/chapters/extend/driver.rst

-Development Guide: Add new Drivers
+Developer Guide: Add new Drivers
 ====================================

 .. meta::
-   :description: Development Guide: Add new Drivers
+   :description: Developer Guide: Add new Drivers
    :keywords: Jina, driver

 .. note:: This guide assumes you have a basic understanding of Jina, if you haven't, please check out `Jina 101 <https://101.jina.ai>`_ first.